Ben Koyack

-Early years
+Early life

 Koyack attended Oil City High School in Oil City, Pennsylvania.
 He played football and baseball.
 In football, he played numerous positions, including tight end, quarterback, wide receiver, defensive end, and linebacker.
 He finished his career with a PIAA District 10 record 152 receptions for 2,591 yards.
 He was selected to play in the 2011 Under Armour All-America Game in St. Petersburg, Florida.